HomepageInsuranceCarState Farm Auto Insurance Review

 Methodology

-We evaluated State Farm based on discounts, coverage, online resources, financial strength, and customer satisfaction to create our best car insurance reviews.
+We evaluated State Farm based on discounts, coverage, digital resources, financial strength, and customer satisfaction.
 To compare car insurance companies with other providers across the board, we analyzed:

 • Financial Stability: Reviews.com utilized AM Best ratings to assign a score based on each car insurance company’s financial stability.

-• Coverage: Car insurance companies were awarded higher scores for advertised coverages beyond the body liability, property liability, collision, and personal injury protection.
+• Coverage: Car insurance companies were awarded higher scores for advertised coverages beyond the body liability, property liability, collision, and personal injury protection (e.g., rideshare endorsements, OEM/parts coverage options where available).

 Reviews.com reviews products, services and companies based on five criteria to help readers understand how companies compare based on similar metrics.
 For the best car insurance companies, our editorial team compared affordability, customer support, coverage options, customer satisfaction scores and online resources from each company to determine top providers.